GrahamArden/notes/personal/README.md

 - A first attempt at a [Travel checklist](travel_checklist.md).
 This is mainly aimed at travel abroad
 - A checklist for trips in our [camper](camper_checklist.md).
 This is _in addition_ to the one above when travelling in our van.
+  - There is a [Campervan cooking](camper_cooking.md) page with a list of cooking equipment and basic food items that we keep in the campervan.
+- A [Packing list](packing_list.md) listing clothing etc.

 One of these trips, will be when we visit [Krankenhaus](https://krankenhausfestival.com/) at the end of August